Stop Guessing, Use Amazon Review Checker to See Your Future

-Data science is hot.
+Data Science is Trending

 Maybe you’re a professional sports team manager employing data scientists to find a way to get the team’s payroll under the salary cap.
+Or, a traffic-flow engineer is trying to decide how long before we need to pave all of Southern California.

 In either case, data is king.

-In this blog-post I’m going to answer two main questions.
+In this blog post I’m going to answer two main questions.

 - What is data mining?